 The substitution variable syntax is &integer followed by an optional period, for example, &1.3.
 The optional period is part of the variable and replaced with the value, thus enabling the substitution text to be immediately followed by another integer.
 For example, if you pass the value mybackup to a command file that contains the substitution variable &1.3, then the result of the substitution is mybackup3.
-Note that to create the result mybackup.
-3, you would use the syntax &1..3.
+To create the result mybackup.
+3, you use the syntax &1..3.

 When you create a stored script with substitution variables, you must provide example values at create time.
-You can provide these values with the USING clause when starting RMAN (see RMAN on page 2-236) or enter them when prompted (see Example 2-60).
+You can provide these values with the USING clause when starting RMAN (see RMAN on page 3-59) or enter them when prompted (see Example 2-62).